wp-staging/wp-staging/readme.txt

 == Frequently Asked Questions ==

+* I can not login to the staging site
+If you are using a security plugin like All In One WP Security & Firewall you need to install latest version of WP Staging.
+Go to WP Staging > Settings and add the slug to the custom login page which you set up in All In One WP Security & Firewall plugin.

 == Official Site ==
 https://wp-staging.com

 == Installation ==
-1. Download the file "wp-staging" , unzip and place it in your wp-content/plugins/wp-staging folder.
-You can alternatively upload and install it via the WordPress plugin backend.
+1. Download the file "wp-staging.zip":
+2. Upload and install it via the WordPress plugin backend wp-admin > plugins > add new > uploads
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Start Plugins->Staging

 == Screenshots ==